sympy/SymPEPs/SymPEP-XXXX.md

     return [expr.simplify() for expr in expressions]
 ```

-which is not friendly for users because they cannot know the type of the input and output of the functions, before running the functions.
+which is not friendly for users because they can simplify expressions with a list of integers or strings.
+The static typed version can catch this error at compile-time.

 ```python
 from sympy import Expr, Symbol